- Fertility and Women With Cancer

 Sometimes surgery can cause scarring in the fallopian tubes.
 These scars may block the tubes and prevent eggs from traveling to meet the sperm.
 This means they can’t become fertilized and move on to the uterus to implant in the lining.

-Understanding Cancer Surgery: A Guide for Patients and Families gives you more information on surgery as a cancer treatment.
+A Guide to Cancer Surgery gives you more information on surgery as a cancer treatment.

 Hormone therapies used to treat breast cancer or other cancers can affect your ability to have a child.
 The effect of some other treatments on fertility and pregnancy is not yet known.
 It’s always best to talk to your doctor, nurse, or other member of your health care team about your treatment and any possible effects on your sexual function and fertility.